IlKaiser/IoT_Group-Project/evaluation.md

 ### SIMULATED ENVIRONMENT WITH THE PROTOTYPE

-For the third deliver we've realized a prototype an we decided to measure the power consumption using a multimeter.
-We kept running the floater for 5 minutes for each power consumption mode and for the power supply we used a powerbank and we've simulated a boat that crossed the safety line every 30 seconds.
-The three attempt have been done consecutively.
+For the third deliver we've realized a **prototype** an we decided to measure the power consumption using a **multimeter**.
+We kept running the floater for **5 minutes** for each **power consumption mode** and for the power supply we used a powerbank and we've simulated a boat that crossed the safety line every **30 seconds**.
+The three attempts have been done consecutively.

 This is the setup: